angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 And wouldn’t it be nice to add all this stuff with one very simple single line command to your Angular project?

-Using [_ngx-semantic-version_](https://www.npmjs.com/package/ngx-semantic-version) will give you all that.
+**Using [_ngx-semantic-version_](https://www.npmjs.com/package/ngx-semantic-version) will give you all that.**

 ## What does it do?

-_ngx-semantic-version_ will add and configure the following packages for you, that I‘ll explain you in a second:
+_ngx-semantic-version_ will add and configure the following packages for you.
+We will have a look on each tool in this article.

 - [commitlint](https://commitlint.js.org)
 - [husky](https://www.npmjs.com/package/husky)